Important Livability Features to Look for in an RV

 The Best Way to Avoid Buying a Defective RV provides guidelines that can help you do your own inspections, but unless you are knowledgeable about travel units, you’d be wise to let a pro handle this job.

-Even though it may be in great condition, if there is a design flaw that is going to make a unit uncomfortable or awkward to use, you need to recognize it before you plunk your money down to buy it.
+Even though a coach may be in great condition, if there is a design flaw that is going to make it uncomfortable or awkward to use, you need to recognize it before you plunk your money down to buy it.

 Below are some things to consider.